 There are possibly alternatives to look at, and HSBC Advance has been mentioned a bit in the chat.
 The GrabPay Card is also a contender, given its overall fuss-free nature in getting almost 3% cashback without much requirements with the UOB Absolute card.
 Perhaps a fuller comparison is in order, and you can subscribe to my Telegram if you want to be notified when that post comes up.

-- Minimum spend of S$800 by end of the following calendar month from the card account opening date.
+- Make a min. spend of S$500 by the end of the following month from card approval date to be eligible for rewards

 Get up to 3.5% cashback on eligible transactions